 Research Studies at the University of Michigan

-UMHealthResearch.org is the UM gateway to research throughout the University of Michigan, linking you to all types of research.
-New studies are added to the UMHealthResearch.org site each day.
+UMHealthResearch.org is the gateway to research studies throughout the University of Michigan.
+New studies seeking volunteers are added to the site each day.

 Information about other research studies currently recruiting participants is available at the links below and through clinicians in the University of Michigan Health System.

 - Program for Neurology Research and Discovery (including ALS, Neuropathy, Alzheimers, Diabetes, and more)